szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 ## The popularity of Rust

-The [Stack Overflow  survey 2023](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages) indicates that Rust is the most admired language by a largegap at 84.66%  (the next is Elixir at 73.13%).
+The [Stack Overflow  survey 2023](https://survey.stackoverflow.co/2023/#section-admired-and-desired-programming-scripting-and-markup-languages) indicates that Rust is the most admired language by a large gap at 84.66%  (the next is Elixir at 73.13%).
 That is a lot of people love Rust.
 On the other hand it is only 6th most desired language with 30.56%.
 Ahead of it are SQL and HTML/CSS that are, well, different.
 Also TypeScript, Python, and JavaScript.
 As I understand this indicates how many job openings are.

 In a nutshell, this seem to indicate that many people will want to use Rust, but the number of open positions are relatively low.